 Panama Amphibian Conservation Volunteer Program – made possible with generous support from the Smithsonian Woman’s Committee

 We are offering a chance to participate in the frontlines battle against amphibian extinctions.
-We require 2 volunteers to assist project staff at any one time.
-This is a start-up project so funds are limited and we need all the the help and funds we can get.
-However, preference will be given to those who have previous amphibian husbandry experience and those with some ability to speak Spanish.
-Costs will vary, but expect to pay a bare minimum of around $25 per day plus airfare & taxi from airport.
-This is a big job, not a vacation, but we highly recommend you build in some extra days into your itinerary to see other parts of the country as a tourist.
+We require volunteers to assist project staff.
+This is an ongoing externally funded project and we need all the the help we can get.
+Preference in applications will be given to those who have previous amphibian husbandry experience and those with some ability to speak Spanish.
+Your costs vary depending on where you stay, but expect to pay a bare minimum of around $60 per day plus airfare & taxi from airport (see our volunteer guide for more specifics).
+This is a big job, not a vacation, and we highly recommend you build in some extra days into your itinerary to see other parts of the country as a tourist.

 What we expect from you

 - 2 week minimum commitment to the project, with strong preference for 2 weeks or longer.

 - Organize your own transport and accommodation.
 To facilitate your travel arrangements, we have prepared a volunteer travel guide to Gamboa.